-The TRiP stakeholders include Regina Public Schools, Regina Catholic Schools, the Regina Police Service, the Ministry of Social Services, the Ministry of Justice, Regina Qu’Appelle Health Region.
+The TRiP stakeholders include Regina Public Schools, Regina Catholic Schools, Regina Police Service, Ministry of Social Services, Ministry of Justice, Saskatchewan Health Authority.
 Each TRiP stakeholders provides a staff member(s), financial and in-kind contributions to the components.
 All stakeholder partners are represented on the Steering Committee.

 The second lens is Community Based Organization programming and pro-social activity.
 TRiP has worked extremely hard to build relationships and educate the community of our work.
 As a result, we have many excellent community partners who often dedicate spots in programming or allow for participation at a reduced cost for the 11UI and twelve&up individuals.
 Examples of these partners include YWCA, YMCA, Dream Brokers, Bricks for Kids, Amazing Adventure, The Saskatchewan Science Centre, University of Regina – Educating Youth in Engineering & Science (EYES) Camps, City of Regina-Leisure Centres, Neil Balkwell Centre, Big Brothers, Special Olympics, Sport Ball, Level 10, Lumsden Beach Camp, Dallas Valley Camp, Artrageous, Hoop School, and the Regina Equestrian Centre.

 The third lens includes organizations, strategies and Provincial Government agendas that dovetail with the type of needs that often present at a TRiP referral.
-These include the Cognitive Disability Strategy, Complex Needs Case Protocol, the Autism Resource Centre, and Regina Open Door Society.
+These include the Cognitive Disability Strategy, Complex Needs Case Protocol, the Autism Resource Centre, Violent Threat Risk Assessments (VTRA) and Regina Open Door Society.